Wildlife abounds on this exceptional trip which provides plenty of opportunity to see Costa Rica’s diverse flora and fauna.

 Journey from San José, through the Braulio Carrillo National Park, to Siquirres and on through rainforests and large banana plantations to the embarking point at Caño Blanco.
 Here you board a boat to cruise the canals until you reach Tortuguero.
 In the afternoon, enjoy a guided visit to the small village and the Green Turtle Information Centre.

 Your second day starts with a sunrise boat tour through the canals of the park to spot some of its 309 different species of birds, swamp forests and floating aquatic plants.
-Monkeys are especially abundant.
+Primates are especially abundant.
 You should also see the fishing bulldog bat, keel-billed toucans, anurans, seven species of turtles, West Indies manatees, crocodiles and gar.

 Accommodation: Evergreen Lodge, 2-nights